 God did not intend for death to be our milieu.
 It wasn’t His first plan.
 God meant for us, for people and animals, fish and insects, to live in a world without death, suffering, and trouble.
 God meant for us, we people, to live in His presence on this Earth.
 We changed that.
 We caused the world to be plunged into the misery and suffering that we see all around us, the destruction and chaos that we view in nightly newscasts.
 The dead deer on the interstate.

 We did that.

 I’m not so sensitive that I see that one dead moth and cry for the insect.
-Instead, I see the dead moth and I’m reminded of the truly breath-taking beauty of God’s creation, from the mystery of DNA to the majesty of the creatures that that very DNA replicates.
+Instead, I see the dead moth and I’m reminded of the truly breath-taking beauty of God’s creation.
+From the mystery of DNA to the majesty of the creatures that that very DNA replicates.
 I’m pained by my complacency regarding death, and I expect we all suffer from that same sort of complacency, to some degree.
-We’re nearly immune to the suffering all around us, and by that immunity we lose a certain facet of familiarity with the God who created us all.
+We’re nearly immune to the suffering all around us.
+By that immunity we lose a certain facet of familiarity with the God who created us all.

-Instead, I watched it be squashed, and I thought, “Bummer.”
-Then I went back to finding that song I wanted to hear, back to making my way to my meeting, back to business as usual.
+I thought, “Bummer.”
+And I went back to finding that song I wanted to hear, back to making my way to my meeting, back to business as usual.

 “Great is the Lord and most worthy of praise; His greatness no one can fathom.”

-In your path today, may you encounter Jesus.
-May you find God’s love and redemption in this world of death and misery.
+In your path today, may you see beauty and grace in the everyday things of your travels; may you find God’s love and redemption in this world of death and misery.
 May you accept by faith God’s fingerprint in your redemption through Jesus Christ.
+May you encounter Jesus.

 May His peace, His fingerprint, be upon you today.